TomographicImaging/CIL/docs/source/optimisation.rst

 Preconditioners
 ----------------
-A preconditioner is a class which acts on an algorithm and can be passed to  `cil.optimisation.algorithm.GD` and is called after the calculation of the gradient before the gradient descent step is taken.
+A preconditioner is a class which acts on an algorithm and can be passed to  `cil.optimisation.algorithm.GD` or `cil.optimisation.algorithm.FISTA` and is called after the calculation of the gradient before the gradient descent step is taken.
+It modifies the `gradient_update`  in the algorithm.

 Currently in CIL we have a base class: